hpcflow/matflow/docs/source/user/getting_started/advanced_workflow_concepts.rst

 MatFlow is then looking for a match within your environment definitions for the requested resources, and will run the command which matches those resources.

-There are lots of `resource options <https://docs.matflow.io/stable/reference/_autosummary/matflow.ResourceSpec.html>`_ available that can be requested.
+There are lots of :ref:`resource options <reference/_autosummary/matflow.ResourceSpec:matflow.ResourceSpec>` available that can be requested.

 Scheduler arguments can be passed like this e.g. to target high memory nodes: